ABilykUA/MONOPOLish-/README.md

 # MONOPOLish

-## TODO
+## TODO:

  Start on lvl 2 req :)

 ### Done:

-- finish seting up the CSquare class and array.
+- Finish: seting up the CSquare class and array.
-- CPlayer class, Countiune with Program Specification.
+- Finish: CPlayer class, Countiune with Program Specification.
 - Fix: position it gose more than 26 and chrashes the app

-### Notes
+### Notes:

 - 19/2/21
 Git rep set up